 These classic French Financiers Cakes make the most delicious little treat.
 Perfect with your morning or afternoon tea, these Brown Butter Almond Tea Cakes are a great sweet snack and edible gift idea.
-These Mini Almond Cakes are also easily customisable with many optional additions.

 Why we love this recipe

 Financiers make the best tea time treats if you ask me!
 They are very quick and easy to prepare without a mixer.
 They can easily be customised with many ingredients like fruits or nuts, or be turned into Chocolate Financiers or Coffee Financiers.

 Packed with flavours thanks to the Brown Butter and Almond Meal, these mini almond cakes are super soft, light and fluffy.
 The perfect afternoon sweet treat and a great edible gift idea!

 A "Financier" (originally called "visitandine") is a traditional French tea cake made with Almond Meal and Brown Butter ("beurre-noisette" in French).
 They can be enjoyed plain like here, or flavoured with many other ingredients like fruits, chocolate, spices, nuts,...

 They are known for their distinctive rectangular shape (or oval like here) that resembles a bar of gold - which could explain the origin of their name.

 Financiers Cakes are super easy to make out of 5 basic ingredients, plus another optional 2 (scroll down to recipe card below for all quantities).